MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-drawing-a-string-use.md

 ---
-Description: 'The topic Drawing a Line shows how to write a Windows application that uses Windows GDI+ to draw a line.' ms.assetid: 'fcf45b19-456c-4551-8901-d587a73a5638'
+Description: The topic Drawing a Line shows how to write a Windows application that uses Windows GDI+ to draw a line. ms.assetid: fcf45b19-456c-4551-8901-d587a73a5638
 title: Drawing a String
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Drawing a String